Skip to main content

 • “The soundtrack uses a lot of same very eerie and atmospheric tracks from the previous title, but they work perfectly in this game, and they introduce a lot of really great new tracks as well.”

-• “The art style and music remain one of my favorite aspects of this series, with such appealing characters and absolutely banger music to accompany each scene.”
+• “The art style and music remains to be one of my favorite aspects of this series with such appealing characters and absolutely banger music to accompany each scene.”

 • “If there's an inspirational scene, it's drowned out by awful action music with distorted guitars.”